Sbozzolo/kuibit/README.md

 [PostCactus](https://github.com/wokast/PyCactus/tree/master/PostCactus) is a set of tools to post-process simulations performed with the Einstein Toolkit originally developed by Wolfgang Kastaun.
-This repository contains a fork of PostCactus with following differences:
+This repository contains a fork of PostCactus with the following differences:
 1. We use Python 3 instead of Python 2
-2. We test and document all the code
+2. We drop support to some features, but add others
-3. Consistency across the classes and their methods
+3. We test and document all the code

 The goal of this fork is to make PostCactus more robust and user-friendly, hence the emphasis on documentation and testing.